HashiCorp Vault for Secrets Management

 - Distributed static secrets.
 The same password on 15 servers, copied manually, impossible to rotate without coordinated deployment.
 Vault centralises and rotates.

-- No access trace.
-Nobody knows who accessed what secret, or when.
+- No access traceability.
+Nobody knows who accessed which secret, or when.
 Vault audits every operation.

 - Weak role separation.
 The whole team knows every password.
 Vault offers granular policies by role/service.

 Vault works as a server that stores secrets in a backend (Consul, integrated storage, etc.) and serves them encrypted.
-Components:
+Its main components:

-- Secret engines: different secret types (generic KV, dynamic database credentials, PKI certificates, AWS IAM, SSH).
-Each with a specific API.
+- Secret engines: different secret types — generic KV, dynamic database credentials, PKI certificates, AWS IAM, SSH.
+Each with its specific API.

 - Policies: HCL rules defining which secret-store paths a client can read/write.
 Granular by verb and path.